Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 Now that we have a cluster we will deploy a storage provider so that we can save our work.

 This will be done using the App Catalog.
+The App Catalog will allow us to quickly deploy helm based applications.

 ![alt text](images/hostpath.png)